-Finding affordable housing in Bloomington and Monroe County can be difficult for someone with a low income.
+Finding affordable housing can be difficult for someone with a low income.
 Even when you can afford the rent, you may not meet the landlord’s income requirements.
 Landlords often have an income requirement to ensure the renter has enough money to pay for rent, utilities, and other bills.

 If the landlord is not willing to make an exception to their income requirement, do not apply for the apartment or pay an application fee.